Sustainability Pages

 The management of suppliers is important for CIB Bank, and covers all activities needed to register and monitor suppliers, and to analyse and assess them based on technical, financial, commercial, environmental and social sustainability factors as well as on organisational considerations and reputational risks, and in terms of how good a fit they are in light of our specific needs.

 The Parent Company made the decision to introduce the Supplier Portal (Portale Fornitori) system at the subsidiaries.
-The future suppliers of CIB Bank will have the possibility to register themselves on the portal, providing not only their official data but also specifying the procurement categories that they have experience in.
+The future suppliers of CIB Bank will have the possibility to register themselves on the portal, providing not only their official data but also specifying the procurement categories which they have experience in.
 At the same time, it allows CIB Bank to increase its knowledge of its suppliers, both existing and prospective, and to increase the degree of fair market competition between them.

-The ISO 50001 guidelines that were previous integrated into our procurement processes (for example, the principle that low-consumption, energy-efficient and sustainable equipment and solutions should be prioritised over high-consumption alternatives during the procurement process) are fully in line with the Rules in Green Banking Procurement which was adopted in 2021.
+The ISO 50001 guidelines that were previous integrated into the procurement processes (for example, the principle that low-consumption, energy-efficient and sustainable equipment and solutions should be prioritised over high-consumption alternatives during the procurement process) are fully in line with the Rules in Green Banking Procurement which was adopted in 2023.
 The initiatives under the latter are essentially aimed at protecting the environment.
 CIB Bank is committed to the responsible sourcing and use of goods and services that comply with the regulations on environmental protection and conservation.
 The main considerations are energy consumption, CO2 emissions, waste generation, and consumption of materials such as paper, toner and stationery.
-In keeping with the principles of our Parent Company, Intesa Sanpaolo, ethically sound conduct is reflected in a commitment we insist on in the contracts we conclude with suppliers, which is that the suppliers must confirm, before signing the contract, that they have read our “Code of Ethics”, understood the parts that relate to them ("Guiding Principles for our Stakeholder Relationships" and "Guiding Principles for our Supplier Relationships"), that they agree with its contents and that they will fully comply with its provisions in their own operations.
-At the same time, suppliers can submit reports related to ethical issues to us at etikaibejelentes@cib.hu.
+In keeping with the principles of CIB’s Parent Company, Intesa Sanpaolo, ethically sound conduct is reflected in a commitment it insists on in the contracts the Bank concludes with suppliers, which is that the suppliers must confirm, before signing the contract, that they have read the Code of Ethics, understood the parts that relate to them ("Guiding Principles for our Stakeholder Relationships" and "Guiding Principles for our Supplier Relationships"), that they agree with its contents and that they will fully comply with its provisions in their own operations.
+At the same time, suppliers can submit reports related to ethical issues at etikaibejelentes@cib.hu.

-Other key issues for us are:
+Other key issues are:

 - respect for the rights of suppliers (in particular the right to health, safety and non-discrimination);